-DWWA judge profile: Matt Walls - Decanter
+DWWA Regional Chair for the Rhône: Matt Walls - Decanter

-Matt Walls is a judge at the at the Decanter World Wine Awards (DWWA)
+Matt Walls is Regional Chair for the Rhône at the Decanter World Wine Awards (DWWA) 2019.

 Matt Walls

-Matt Walls is a freelance wine writer and consultant, contributing regular articles to Decanter, Foodism, timatkin.com, Harpers Wine & Spirit, Imbibe and others.
-He publishes wine blog mattwalls.co.uk, for which he was named the 2015 International Wine & Spirit Competition Blogger of the Year.
+Matt Walls is an award-winning freelance wine writer and consultant, contributing regular articles to various print and online titles including Decanter, where he is a contributing editor.
+He publishes the blog mattwalls.co.uk, for which he was named the 2015 International Wine & Spirit Competition Blogger of the Year.

-His first book on wine, Drink Me, won Best Newcomer at the 2013 Fortnum & Mason Food and Drink Awards.
+His first book on wine, Drink Me!, won Best Newcomer at the 2013 Fortnum & Mason Food and Drink Awards.
 In addition to writing, Walls advises restaurants on wine lists, hosts tastings and judges at food and wine competitions.

-He was previously fine wines manager at Mentzendorff and set up, managed and bought wines for the flagship store of The Sampler.
+He was previously fine wine manager at UK importer Mentzendorff and set up, managed and bought wines for the flagship store of London’s The Sampler.
+He writes about all areas of wine, but specialises in the Rhône.

 Follow Matt on Twitter @mattwallswine